 It’s a regular feature of all forms of gardening that there are places where plants don’t grow.
 As a matter of fact, the pre-existing dead zones in gardens are a good map of where to expect problems.
 You can safely assume that if even weeds won’t grow in an area of your garden, there’s some good reason.
 You’ll note that formal gardens are actually grown from scratch, with their own bedding, and a cultivation regime specifically designed for them.

-*****Note: be extremely careful of strong pesticides, and always use them strictly as directed.
-They are toxic, and can do serious damage.
-Wear gloves, do not allow skin, nose, mouth, or eye contact.
+Be extremely careful of strong pesticides, and always use them strictly as directed.
+They are toxic and can do serious damage.
+Wear gloves, and do not allow skin, nose, mouth, or eye contact.

 Geraniums will grow in most climates.
 Common wisdom in cold climates is that they will survive over winter, but that they will also shelter diseases, so they should be replaced annually.
 That may be the case, but the logic could take another look.
 If a perennial plant has survived a winter, why is it somehow less viable than it was, purely because it survived?

 The geranium is one of my favorite plants.
 The more different varieties you grow, the more interesting they become.
-They have an aesthetic of their own, and are a joy in the garden, a trustworthy flowering plant which creates its own palette and enhances wherever it’s planted.
+They have an aesthetic of their own and are a joy in the garden—a trustworthy flowering plant that creates its own palette and enhances wherever it’s planted.
 Don’t be surprised if the geranium zone becomes one of your favorite places in the garden, and you find yourself naturally drawn to geraniums wherever you see them… perhaps with a pair of scissors for impromptu cuttings…